NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	resources.

 # Non-contintental:
+## Mer-Tides:
-Mer-Tides: Fangs, fins, but otherwise very humanlike.
+Fangs, fins, but otherwise very humanlike.
 The Mer
 	are an ancient race that precede the other Melians.
 They live in the seas in the south betweeen the continent.
 	The larger concentrations exist on atolls farther south in the world.
+They have a very advanced civilization but some of their cultural heritage isolates them from other Melians.

-The Frozen North:
+## The Frozen North:
 Frost giants roam the icey wastes.

 --------------------------------------------------------------
 # Religion: